juhahinkula/hhmobile/README.md

 Topysoft is an app that helps companies, organisations or groups of people to gather money for an event.

 A user signs up to the app.
 Then he will meet an administrator who will register him as a member for a particular event (simply by scanning a qrcode on the user's phone).
 The user can now begin to gather donation for the event.
-Each time, he will collect informations about the donator.
+Each time, user will collect informations about the donator.
 Those informations are then saved to be reused for an other edition of that event.

 Technologies: Flutter, Firebase